Introduction: Led Matrix Clock and Whatsapp,snapchat Notifier.

 So i did.

-The clock I made gets the time from the internet and sends it to the arduino.
-The arduino sends the time too the matrix.
+The clock I made gets the time from the internet.
 The clock will sync its time with the internet every 24 hours or less if you prefer.

 Step 4: Make Use of the Touchscreen